What is a Stent

 - Encourage inclusion of good fats in your diet (MUFA, PUFA).
 For easier identification, good fats are substances which remain in liquid form at room temperature.

-- Fish and lean meat are good options for individuals taking non-vegetarian
+- Fish and lean meat are good options for individuals taking non-vegetarian food.

 - Avoid consumption of red meat.